wvanlit/postal-code-area-visualizer/README.md

 - [ ] Offload heavy calculations to a service worker to not block the UI
 - [ ] Cache GeoJSON data locally to avoid fetching it every time
 - [ ] Turn into a standalone component that can be easily integrated into other projects

+## Development

+Uses Git LFS for storing GeoJSON files.
+Make sure to install it from [here](https://git-lfs.com/) before cloning the repository.